Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_8/README.md

 make install
 ```

-- Test the libmy_v4l2s.so library to see if it works properly with the test example.
-When the test example works, you will notice that two JPEG files are generated in your execution directory.
+- Test the HLS kernel to see if it works properly with the test example.
+When the test example works, you will notice that two PNG files are generated in your execution directory.
 ```
-./test
+cd ${Module_8/my_V4l2s/test}
+sh build.sh
+./test_hls_kernel
 ```

 ## Building the main appliction (usb_input_multi_threads_refinedet)